elijahandrews/hello-mandelbrot/README.md

 python mandelbrot.py --height 500 --nmax 80
 ```

-## OpenCL implementation (planned)
+## OpenCL implementation (in progress)

-Going to start working on this soon.
-I'm going to take my naive Python 2
+I'm taking my naive Python 2 implementation and reimplement it in OpenCL,
-implementation and reimplement it in OpenCL, which will allow me to parallelize
+which will allow me to parallelize the problem.
+I'll likely then start
-the problem.
-I'll likely then start performing optimizations on this version.
+performing optimizations on this version.

+### Dependencies
+- clang
+- libpng
+- png++

+I'm developing on OS X 10.11, targeting my mid-2015 MacBook Pro's AMD Radeon R9
+M370X GPU.